ephemeraHQ/grouptoss/README.md

-# XMTP Group Toss Agent
+# grouptoss.base.eth

-A simple XMTP agent that creates group tosses based on user messages.
+A simple agent that creates group tosses based on user messages.

 ## Features